PranjalGupta2199/OFFLINE-ERP/README.md

   you can manually select the class type.
 3. You need to remove all the section(s) associated with a particular course to delete it from exam timetable.
 4. If you want to change a section of a course which you have already opted, search the course and directly select the section you want.
+5. You can open your last saved/unsaved work using the settings button on the top.